shine-yu-student/project/README.md

 # project
-This branch shows my files during some contests but **kind of useless**
+This is my new WorkspaceFolder and I have some headers in it (may useful)